ivancuric/css-selector-performance/Optimizing CSS.md

 Now, what happens when we _change_ some classes on the page?

-The browser needs to invalidate
+The browser needs to invalidate _everything_ down the tree.
+While
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NDY4NzQzNl19
+eyJoaXN0b3J5IjpbLTEyMjc2MTkzNF19
 -->